 2: Idolatry as a battle of Kingship

-The idea of God’s Kingship implies that He is not only the “Primordial Mover” perceived by the philosophers, not only the CREATOR and the JUDGE, but also our King Who orchestrates and handles my personal life.
+The notion of G-d as a King implies that He is not only the “Primordial Mover” perceived by the philosophers, not only the CREATOR and the JUDGE, but also our King Who orchestrates and handles my personal life.

 1. You (against I AM)

-Not incidentally, line 3 of His Kingship sits st the junction between the First and Second Commandments.
+Not incidentally, Moses places line 3, of His Kingship, at the junction between the First and Second Commandments of IDOLATRY.
 Man, ‘located’ at that junction, faces two choices:

 Either looking up (to the first Commandment) and accepting the yoke of YHVH ELKM Kingship,

-Or looking down (at the second Commandment) and accepting the yoke of the idols, listed there in full.
+Or looking down (at the second Commandment) and accepting the yoke of the idols listed.

 Hence, IDOLATRY can be defined as a battle between two Kingships: that of the true G-d, and that of the idols.
 We either surrender our lives to the true G-d, or to the idols.
 No escape from that trial.
-No neutral choice of being totally free!
-Why?
-For we are made to withstand that trial!
+No neutral choice of being free from any attraction.
+For Man is made to withstand that battle and that trial!

 Three Types of Heavenly Kingship

-During the Six Days, ELoKiM created the world by issuing direct Commands.
-He asked no one’s opinion, consulted no one’s wisdom, or begged anyone’s permission.
-Day by Day He created the World as a benevolent Dictator, “awesomely alone.”
-During all this long period, no one dared to object or refuse His orders.
-He ruled the World with an iron fist, paying retributions “measure for measure” in absolute justice, with no MERCY.
+During the Six Days CREATION, ELoKiM ruled by issue Commands, asking no one’s opinion, consulting no one and begging no one.
+This way He created the World “awesomely alone” as a benevolent Dictator And during this long period, no one dared to object or refuse His Words.
+He run the World with an iron fist, paying retributions “measure for measure” in absolute justice, with no MERCY.
 Thus,

 He said “Let it be light,” and light was there.